vijay8672/AI-DRIVEN-FRAUDGUARD-ADVANCED-FRAUD-DETECTION-SYSTEM/README.md

 ## Introduction

-Fraud detection is a critical issue in the financial industry, where fraudulent transactions can lead to significant financial losses.
-This project leverages machine learning to identify and flag suspicious transactions in a dataset inspired by real-world scenarios.
+Fraud detection is a critical challenge faced by financial institutions, e-commerce platforms, and other industries.
+The Fraud Detect AI project presents an end-to-end machine learning solution to detect fraudulent activities in real-time with high accuracy.
+This project adheres to industry standards and showcases a robust pipeline, from data ingestion to deployment.

 ---

 ## Problem Statement

+Fraudulent activities, such as unauthorized transactions and identity theft, cause significant financial losses and damage to brand reputation.
+Identifying fraud accurately and swiftly is essential to mitigate risks.
+The challenge lies in distinguishing between genuine and fraudulent activities in a massive dataset with an imbalance between fraudulent and non-fraudulent records.

+Objective:
-The goal of this project is to develop a machine learning model capable of detecting fraudulent financial transactions.
-The key challenge is to minimize false positives and negatives while identifying fraud accurately in a dataset with imbalanced classes.
+To build a machine learning model capable of detecting fraudulent transactions with high precision and recall while ensuring scalability and real-time inference capabilities.

 ---